stolostron/multicloud-operators-subscription/docs/troubleshooting_guidence.md

 ### App level AppSub status

-In the parent AppSub namespace on the hub cluster
+One app subscriptionReport per application.
+Located in the AppSub namespace on the hub cluster containing

-There is another subscriptionReport in the AppSub Namespace on the hub, where the status of each cluster is shown based on the cluster subscriptionReport.
-Also we provide the resource list for the AppSub, and an overview summary for showing the total, deployed, failed, propagationFailed and inProgress counts.
+ - the overall status (success/failure) of the app for each managed cluster.
+ - list of all resources for the app.

-Note that inProcess = total - deployed - failed - propagationFailed
+ - Report summary - includes the total number of total clusters, and number of clusters where the app is in the status: deployed, failed, propagationFailed, and inProgress.
+Note that inProcess = total - deployed - failed - propagationFailed.

 ```
 apiVersion: apps.open-cluster-management.io/v1alpha1